 Upon successful completion of the Hospital-Based Massage Therapy Course, you receive a certificate of completion from Mayo School of Health Sciences.

 In the first month, participants complete course content using Blackboard, an online learning management system.

-The second month includes 40 hours of didactic learning on the Mayo Clinic campus in Rochester, Minn.
+The second month includes 40 hours of didactic learning on the Mayo Clinic campus in Rochester, Minnesota.
 The schedule for this portion runs daily from 8 a.m. to 5 p.m.
 A 25-hour internship component also is part of the second course month.

 The Hospital-Based Massage Therapy Course is offered twice a year.
 Mayo School of Health Sciences admits up to 12 students into each class.
 This ensures you receive close one-on-one instruction and a comprehensive educational experience.